 WD USB Hard Drive Was Not Recognized after Being Disconnected with Wrong Way

 "Hello!
 My USB WD 120GB hard drive recently really causes me many troubles.
+How to recover data from wd external hard disk which is not detecting?
 Hope you can help me out.
 In fact, this Friday, I had disconnected this USB HD by pulling it out from my Windows 7 laptop and forgetting to do it in the right way.
 You knew: just did not click the Safely Remove Hardware icon at first.
 And then, when plugged it back for data transformation last night, this WD drive was not recognized there.
 And, I had applied a data recovery product there and was finally able to get access to this external drive.
 But, through I did have saw the directory tree there and saved some original information to my Toshiba USB drive, many found files, like Word, Excel, JPG and TEXT files, etc, could not be opened as before.
 Do you know any solution to cope with external hard drive not recognized problem?
 Or you know how to recover data from my WD USB hard drive?
 Can anyone there suggest me something?
 Thanks!"

 Hello, friends!
 From your description, you are still able to access that "not recognized" WD USB 120GB hard drive through your used hard drive data recovery software.
 Your WD external hard drive seems not to be completely undetected on your PC.
 Perhaps, you could still find it is shown well in Disk Management interface, not My Computer interface.
 And in your case, no matter whether it is displayed well elsewhere of your PC, merely go perform a thorough scanning with the help of your already used or another WD external hard drive data recovery programs to take the original Word, Excel, JPG, Text and the like files back as possible as you can.